-INAIL (Istituto nazionale per l'assicurazione contro gli infortuni sul lavoro): the first accident at work recognized in smart working and future initiatives
+INAIL: the first accident at work recognized in smart working and future initiatives

 From the laws and from INAIL documents, it is clear that the key feature to define an accident at work in smart working is that the accident be work-related.
-It must be demonstrated that the accident occurred because of a necessary activity or a preparation activity (prodromica) and/or an activity that is accessory but relevant to performance of the work.
+It must be demonstrated that the accident occurred because of a necessary activity or a preparation activity (attività prodromica) and/or an activity that is accessory but relevant to the performance of the work.
 As a result, an accident occurring in the kitchen or when dealing with personal matters does not come within the definition and would be classified as a domestic accident.
 Thus, a fall or an injury due to stumbling in the home must mandatorily be related to the work activity in order to come within INAIL's scope of coverage.

 However, the boundaries between a domestic accident and an accident at work may sometimes remain vague.
-Regarding this, we may mention the case of a worker in smart working who, in 2020, fell in the stairway of her home when she was in the process of speaking on the phone (via the mobile phone provided by the company) with a colleague and had suffered fractures.
+Regarding this, we may mention the case of an employee in smart working who, in 2020, fell in the stairway of her home while she was speaking on the phone (via the mobile phone provided by the company) with a colleague and had suffered fractures.
 Initially, INAIL had opposed recognition as an accident at work, considering that the accident had no relation to the work activity [18].
-However, the worker, an administrative employee of a metallurgy firm, filed an administrative claim with INAIL in September 2020.
-The claim was then accepted by INAIL which backpedalled, which is why the case did not go to court and no ruling was issued on this subject.
+However, the worker, an administrative employee of a metallurgy company, filed an administrative appeal in September 2020.
+The appeal was then accepted by INAIL which changed its mind, which is why the case did not go to court and no ruling was issued on this subject.
 No doubt, the detail that made a difference is the fact that the employee fell during a phone call with a fellow worker.
 It is of course easy to imagine that if the phone call, even though it occurred during the workday, had been of a personal nature, the accident would have been classified as "domestic".
-The employee therefore received €20,000 in compensation for the accident at work, and was able to undergo examinations and therapies free of charge with no copayment obligation during the next ten years [43].
+The employee therefore received €20,000 in compensation for the accident at work, and is able to undergo examinations and therapies free of charge during the next ten years [43].